 NBI is one of the most easily available and commonly used image-enhanced endoscopic modality.
 There are many NBI classifications for colorectal lesions, but only two thus far have included SSA/P separately (WASP and MS).
 The WASP classification was derived from NICE aiming to differentiate HP from SSA/P[18].
 The classification does not address the differentiation of adenoma and invasive cancer.
 A simple, comprehensive and reliable classification is pivotal in clinical practice.

 Hewett et al[4] has initially shown NICE subtypes 1 and 2 using non-magnified NBI.
 The accuracy, Sn and NPV for small colorectal polyps were 89%, 98% and 95%, respectively.
 The study did not include SSA/Ps.
 In this study, the MS classification has been proven to be more effective in differentiating neoplastic colorectal polyps (i.e. cancer or adenoma or SSA/P) from non-neoplastic polyps (i.e. inflammatory or HP) when compared to the NICE classification.
 This is probably attributed to the former’s design which has a sub-division for SSA/Ps.
-This subdivision may have given the MS classification an upper-hand over the NICE classification as some of the hyperplastic polyps misdiagnosed by the NICE were in fact SSA/Ps.
+This subdivision may have given the MS classification an upper-hand over the NICE classification as some of the HP misdiagnosed by the NICE were in fact SSA/Ps.

 In this study, both NBI classifications were able to meet the PIVI benchmarks as the post-polypectomy surveillance prediction accuracy and NPV for diminutive rectosigmoid polyps exceeded 90% in the two study arms.
 These findings are compatible with the results of the previous meta-analysis of 20 studies on NBI with and without magnification.
 The pooled NPV found was 91% for adenomatous histology[21].